Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 <!-- ![M2 chain finalization](/img/eigenda/optimistic-M2-dispersal.png) -->

-The V2 integration strategy is similar to the V1 integration strategy, with the differece that EigenDA certificates are not verified on Ethereum.
+The V2 integration strategy is similar to the V1 integration strategy, with the difference that EigenDA certificates are not verified on Ethereum.
 Instead, they are verified within the L2 itself, such that the validity of DA certs is enforced by the same fraud proof mechanism that is used with all other L2 state.
 In this mode, a rollup batcher may submit invalid EigenDA certs to the rollup